 In high P-T petrological experiments, ex situ chemical analysis on recovered samples is required to connect compositional changes associated with structural transformations determined by in situ XRD.
-The focus ion beam (FIB) has been widely used to cut and lift out a thin cross-section of a laser-heated sample in a DAC [40].
+The focus ion beam (FIB) has been widely used to cut and lift out a thin cross-section in a laser-heated sample in a DAC [40].
 The thin section can then be analyzed in a TEM.
-Ex situ TEM analysis combining electron diffraction and Energy dispersive spectrometer (EDS) chemical analysis can be used to verify the phases under ambient conditions.
+Ex situ TEM analysis combining electron diffraction and energy dispersive spectrometer (EDS) chemical analysis can be used to verify the phases under ambient conditions.
 The consistency between in situ multigrain XRD and ex situ TEM analysis should be carefully checked.
 To ensure consistency, we always prepared a TEM specimen from the heating center where in situ XRD data were measured under high P-T. Meanwhile, 2D XRD scans were performed to record the phase distribution under high P-T as well as after recovery to ambient conditions.
 Note that most high-pressure structures are unquenchable to ambient conditions, and the recovered sample can sometimes be contaminated in the sample preparation for a TEM thin section.

-Here, we provide an example of the identification of hydrous phases with an average grain size of about 100 nm in a multiphase assemblage through the combination of in situ synchrotron XRD and ex situ TEM.
-The identification of hydrous phases in realistic lower mantle compositions under high P-T conditions is essential in order to understand the deep-water storage.
-We used a hydrous gel as our starting material with a composition of 30 mol % Al2O3-10 mol % Fe2O3-60 mol %

-MgSiO3 containing about 7 wt % H2O.
-As shown in Fig. 4, the XRD pattern contains a dominant pPv phase and a hydrous δ-phase, with only one weak peak indicating the presence of the cubic pyrite-type phase (py-phase).
+Here, we provide an example to demonstrate the identification of hydrous phases in a multiphase assemblage through the combination of in situ synchrotron XRD and ex situ TEM.
+The identification of hydrous phases in realistic lower mantle compositions is essential in order to understand the deep-water storage.
+We used a hydrous gel as our starting material with a composition of 30 mol% Al2O3-10 mol% Fe2O3-60 mol% MgSiO3 containing about 7 wt% H2O.
+As shown in Fig. 4, the XRD pattern contains a dominant pPv phase and a hydrous $\delta$ -phase, with only one weak peak indicating the presence of the cubic pyrite-type phase (pyphase).
 After multigrain indexing, we unambiguously confirmed the py-phase by sorting out 42 grains with 13-18 reflections consistent with the Pa-3 space group.
-Fig. 4(b) shows a composition-mapping image of a thin cross-section from the recovered sample prepared by FIB, showing several grains belonging to a very Fe-rich phase.
+Fig. 4(b) shows a compositionmapping image of a thin cross-section from the recovered sample prepared by FIB, showing several grains belonging to a very Fe-rich phase.
 EDS analysis verified only the elements Fe and oxygen (O) in the grains, while hydrogen (H) is undetectable if present.
 The grains range from 50 to 200 nm in size.
-From the 2D element mapping, the volume proportion of the py-phase is estimated to be less than 3 vol % in the assemblage.
-The chemical composition of these Fe-rich grains and their volume proportion in the assemblage are consistent with the in situ XRD observation of the py-phase under high-pressure conditions.
+From the 2D element mapping, the volume proportion of the py-phase is estimated to be less than 3 vol% in the assemblage.
+The chemical composition of these Fe-rich grains and their volume proportion in the assemblage are consistent with the in situ XRD observation of the py-phase under the high P-T conditions.